Sloan-Crawford/react-and-typescript-project-1-cart/README.md

 - Effective use of React library, Typescript and integration of Bootstrap
 - Utilization of professional folder organization with src components, context, data, hooks, pages and utilities.
-- Clear, maintainable, and scalable code with nice layout and architecture
+- Clear, maintainable, and scalable code with responsive layout and architecture

 ## More projects by Sloan Crawford: